 Marge briefly becomes paranoid in "It's a Mad, Mad, Mad Marge", thinking that Becky is planning to kill her and steal Homer, but every accusation she makes is debunked and everyone thinks she's crazy.
 At the end, however, when she finally concedes she was wrong and apologizes to Becky, Becky confesses and says she had planning to kill her, at least originally.
 (According to her, she had a lot of trouble buying a shovel and decided to scrap the whole idea.)

 In Alvin and the Chipmunks Meet the Wolfman, Alvin makes various crazy claims about people in the neighborhood being monsters that get him in trouble.
-Most of them are wrong, which his brothers ridicule him for, and use them as evidence that his claims their new neighbor is a werewolf are wrong.
+He has never been right, which his brothers ridicule him for, and Simon uses them as evidence that his claims their new neighbor is a werewolf are wrong.
 Then Theodore is bitten and turns into a werewolf, and it's eventually revealed that their new neighbor is the one who bit him.

 "Swarm of the Century," only Pinkie Pie recognizes the adorable bug Fluttershy found in the forest as a troublesome (and rapidly multiplying) Parasprite, but her attempts to gather up the needed equipment to get rid of the swarm is seen by her friends as her being her random self.
 The fact that she says "I need this instrument" without explaining why she needs it, only strengthens this preception and they gripe that she isn't helping them round up and dispose of the bugs.
 That changes when she managed to lead the swarm out of Ponyville.

 Lampshaded in "Over a Barrel," where she attempts to settle things between a western town of ponies in Appleoza and a tribe of buffalo.
 Unfortunately, she does so via a ridiculous song and dance number that irritates the two groups even though her message is the best solution for the both of them.